paulieguk/LDW-JUN22/README.md

-# Lab Developer Workshop - Month YYYY
+# Lab Developer Workshop - June 2022

-Summary of this workshop
+This workshop was to provide a Deep Dive into the creation of using the Skillable platform for build Azure Based Labs....